b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 Gee, thanks.
 Truly divine inspiration.

+Instead of preserving the lives of the saints, God seems to be much more interested in the church's leadership having [[Polygamy|plenty of women]] to impregnate.
+God's ways truly are higher than our ways.

 The purpose of this law doesn't seem to be preventing disease or prolonging life, or else it would have more guidance on preventing disease or prolonging life.
 It must be something else, then.

 &nbsp;